SWeav02/baderkit/docs/implementation.md

     and accuracy of the `weight` method.*

     This method is a hybrid of the neargrid and weight methods.
-It first runs the neargrid exactly, then uses the fractional assignment of the weight method to split the grid points at basin edges.
-The result is a method that requires minimal additional time over the original neargrid method, but with a convergence rate approaching that of the weight method.
+It first runs the neargrid method, then uses the fractional assignment of the weight method to split the grid points at basin edges.
+The result is a method that requires minimal additional time over the original neargrid method, but with a convergence rate like that of the weight method.

 === "neargrid"